OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/overview.md

 ## Commands for Processing Spatial Data Layers ##

+* [AddGeoLayerAttribute](AddGeoLayerAttribute/AddGeoLayerAttribute) - add an attribute to a GeoLayer
 * [ClipGeoLayer](ClipGeoLayer/ClipGeoLayer) - clip a GeoLayer by the boundary of another GeoLayer
 * [CopyGeoLayer](CopyGeoLayer/CopyGeoLayer) - copy a GeoLayer to a new GeoLayer
 * [ReadGeoLayerFromGeoJSON](ReadGeoLayerFromGeoJSON/ReadGeoLayerFromGeoJSON) - read a GeoLayer from a file in GeoJSON format
 * [ReadGeoLayerFromShapefile](ReadGeoLayerFromShapefile/ReadGeoLayerFromShapefile) - read a GeoLayer from a file in Shapefile format
 * [ReadGeoLayersFromFGDB](ReadGeoLayersFromFGDB/ReadGeoLayersFromFGDB) - read GeoLayers from a file geodatabase
 * [ReadGeoLayersFromFolder](ReadGeoLayersFromFolder/ReadGeoLayersFromFolder) - read GeoLayers from a folder
+* [RemoveGeoLayerAttribute](RemoveGeoLayerAttribute/RemoveGeoLayerAttribute) - remove an attribute from a GeoLayer
+* [RenameGeoLayerAttribute](RenameGeoLayerAttribute/RenameGeoLayerAttribute) - rename a GeoLayer's attribute
 * [SetGeoLayerProperty](SetGeoLayerProperty/SetGeoLayerProperty) - set a GeoGeoLayer property
 * [WriteGeoLayerToGeoJSON](WriteGeoLayerToGeoJSON/WriteGeoLayerToGeoJSON) - write GeoLayer to a file in GeoJSON format
 * [WriteGeoLayerToShapefile](WriteGeoLayerToShapefile/WriteGeoLayerToShapefile) - write GeoLayer to a file in Shapefile format